JacobFischer/resume/resume.md

 Maintains a set of JavaScript, TypeScript, and C++ (native) packages for Node.js

 - Maintains a variety of packages across domains
-- Performs expected maintainance, including addressing issues, merging pull requests, and publishing new releases
+- Performs expected maintenance, including addressing issues, merging pull requests, and publishing new releases
 - Also contributes to other open source packages such as [DefinitelyTyped].

 ---